Greg Fleming (businessman): Career

 In 1988, Fleming joined the management consulting firm Booz Allen Hamilton as a consultant, later becoming a principal.
 Fleming was hired by Merrill Lynch in 1992, and was initially tasked with restructuring the firm's municipal bond division.
 He advised on BlackRock's initial public offering in 1999, and was subsequently promoted to head Merrill Lynch's U.S. financial institutions group.
 In 2003, he became of head the company's global investment banking, and then co-president of the capital markets unit.
 In those roles, Fleming oversaw the merger of Merrill Lynch Investment Management and BlackRock in 2006.
 In May 2007, Fleming and Ahmass Fakahany were named co-presidents of Merrill Lynch.
 In June 2008, Fleming became chief operating officer.
 After the Bank of America merger was completed in January 2009, Fleming resigned from Merrill Lynch to teach at Yale University, becoming a senior research scholar and lecturer in law.

 In 2010 Fleming became president of Morgan Stanley Investment Management, also joining its operating committee.
 In 2011 he became president of global wealth management.
 Fleming resigned from Morgan Stanley in January 2016, continuing to lecture at Yale.
 Fleming joined the board of Putnam Investments in August 2016.
 That year, he assisted Anthony Scaramucci with selling SkyBridge Capital, and in 2017 represented Derek Jeter on the consortium purchase of the Miami Marlins.
 In 2017, Fleming was announced as the founding CEO of Rockefeller Capital Management, while also taking an ownership stake.

+Fleming has been quoted in the press on the number of market-related issues, and in 2022, Fortune described Fleming as a long-time advocate of increasing H1B visas to increase labor availability for specialized jobs in the US market.
+In September 2022, the Financial Times credited Fleming with greatly increasing Rockefeller Capital Management's presence and asset holdings in US cities.
+In April 2023, Bloomberg cited Fleming stating the firm had received a significant investment from the Demarais family, with plans to use the funds for expansion.
+Fleming is also a member of the trustee advisory board at Millennium Management, LLC.
+Fleming joined the board of directors of BlackRock in April 2025.